 Secondhand smoke, sometimes called environmental tobacco smoke, comes from two sources: burning cigarettes and the smoke exhaled by smokers.
-It doesn't just increase the risk of health issues in anyone exposed to it: It also kills more than 41,000 people each year.1
+It doesn't just increase the risk of health issues in anyone exposed to it.

 - Asthma, respiratory, lung, and ear infections